 If seeds and plants interest you, then together we can help preserve Ireland's flora.

 There are many ways to volunteer with us.
 We run the charity transparently so we can accept help with many processes from administration to volunteer leadership to seed conservation to horticulture.
 So whether you have an area of expertise you’d like to share or want to learn new skills we’d love to hear from you.
-Send an email to email@example.com or give us a ring at the office on 028 44881736.
+If you are interested in volunteering or want to find out more about our volunteer roles, please contact us by emailing firstname.lastname@example.org.

 Learn how to run a charity